MrHedmad/kerblam-paper/src/main.typ

 = Discussion

 Project structure can be, by its nature, a matter of personal preference.
+The most interesting result from our analysis is the tiny overlap between templates.
+The ability to plot all files found in at least three templates (in @fig:frequency_graph) says something about the templates overall: while overlap between the single layouts and tools used is litte, the core structure of the repositories - and only that portion - tends to be similar.
-However, both the epistemic need to share one's own work with others and technical requirements of research tools causes the adoption of community standards, either from choice (for the former) or imposition (for the latter).
+This is potentially due to both the epistemic need to share one's own work with others and technical requirements of research tools, which causes the adoption of community standards either from choice (for the former) or imposition (for the latter).

 This trend can be seen in @fig:frequency_graph.
-For instance, the high presence of the `README.md` file and the `LICENSE` file is a community standard that is generally shared by the majority of software developers, users and researchers alike.
+For instance, the high presence of the `README.md` file and the `LICENSE` file is a community standard that is broadly shared by the majority of software developers, users and researchers alike.
-This adoption is purely due to epistemic needs: specifically the need to share the description of the work with others in an obvious ("please read me"), logical (in the topmost layer of the project layout) and predictable (i.e. used by the wider community) way.
+This adoption is purely due to practical reasons: specifically the need to share the description of the work with others in an obvious ("please read me"), logical (in the topmost layer of the project layout) and predictable (i.e. used by the wider community) way.

 Borrowing a term from genetics, the `README` file can be thought to be a "housekeeping" file: without it, the usefulness of a project is severely limited.